-Nonlinear effects give rise to considerable changes in the probability distribution of the surface elevation from the Gaussian distribution (cf. also Onorato et al, 2000), although the deviations are of course much less then in the cases discussed in Fig. 2.
-This is shown in Fig. 7 for BFI = 1.40.
-To emphasize the occurrence of extreme events we have plotted the logarithm of the pdf as function of the surface elevation normalised with the wave variance.
-The Gaussian distribution then corresponds to a parabola.
-The simulated pdf, in the range of 2-4, shows an almost linear behaviour suggesting an exponential decay of the pdf.
-Finally, in Fig. 8 we summarize our results on the deviations from Normality by plotting the final time value of the kurtosis $C_4 = \langle \eta^4 \rangle / 3m_0^2 - 1$ as function of the the final time BF Index.
-Here, the fourth moment $\langle \eta^4 \rangle$ was determined from the pdf of the surface elevation which was obtained by sampling the second half of the time series for the surface elevation at an arbitrarily chosen location.
-Alternatively, the fourth moment may be obtained from Eq.(28) giving very similar answers.
-For small nonlinearity one would expect a vanishing kurtosis, but the simulation still underestimates, as already mentioned, the kurtosis by 2%.
-The kurtosis depends almost quadratically on the Benjamin-Feir Index up to a value close to 1.
-This quadratic dependence will be explained in the next Section, when an interpretation of results is provided.
-Near BFI = 1, on the other hand, the kurtosis behaves in a more singular fashion, because, in agreement with the discussion of Fig. 6, the Benjamin-Feir Index cannot pass the barrier near 1.
+Gaussian distribution then corresponds to a parabola.
+The simulated pdf, in the range of 2-4, shows an almost linear behavior that suggests an exponential decay of the pdf.
+In Fig. 8 I summarize the results on the deviations from normality by plotting the final time value of the kurtosis $C_4 = \langle \eta^4 \rangle / 3m_0^2 - 1$ as a function of the final time BFI.
+Here, the fourth moment $\langle \eta^4 \rangle$ was determined from the pdf of the surface elevation, which was obtained by sampling the second half of the time series for the surface elevation at an arbitrarily chosen location.
+Alternatively, the fourth moment may be obtained from (28), giving very similar answers.
+For small